 The test began at 18: 25 Spanish time with the 3.800 meters of swimming, in a very even segment, a group of 9 head units was formed, which gradually opened a gap.

-The first to come out of the water was Josh Amberger followed by Jan Frodeno at 4 seconds and Alistarir Brownlee at 5.
-Patrick Lange came out seventh at 13 seconds.
-Eneko Llanos came out on the 22nd and Clemente Alonso on the 23rd Sebastian Kienle came out 4:49 in the head and Lionel Sanders more than 5 minutes away.
+Josh Amberger came out of the water first, followed by Jan Frodeno at 4 seconds and Alistarir Brownlee at 5.
+Patrick Lange was seventh at 13 seconds.
+Eneko Llanos started the 22nd and Clemente Alonso the 23rd Sebastian Kienle started at 4:49 of the head and Lionel Sanders more than 5 minutes.

 The cycling segment

-At kilometer 50 of the segment, the leading group remained with Carnation, Amberger, O'Donnel, Frodeno and Brownlee, coming together until the ascent to Hawi.
-At that point Cameron Wurf, Kienle, Sanders were together at 2:40.
-As soon as Eneko Llanos passed at 6:58 and Clemente Alonso at 10:21.
+At kilometer 50 of the segment, the leading group was maintained with Clavel, Amberger, O'Donnel, Frodeno and Brownlee arriving together until the climb to Hawi.
+At that point Cameron Wurf, Kienle, Sanders were going together at 2:40.
+As soon as Eneko Llanos passed to 6:58 and Clemente Alonso to 10:21.